agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 ## Model Architecture

-The figure below shows the architecture that we have implemented for the CVAE.
-The diagram shows 2DConvs but the same architecture holds for 3DConvs.
-The CVAE is composed by an encoder network (upper part), this is the downsampling of the data.
-Thereafter is the variational layer (mu, sigma) and finally a decoder network (bottom part), where the upsampling of data in order to get the original shape happens.
-The loss functions of this model are Mean Squared Error (MSE) for reconstructions and Kullback-Leibler Divergence (KLB) for regularization of latent space.
+The diagram below shows a Convolutional Variational Architecture.
+In this case, 2DConvs are displayed for clarity, but the same architecture holds for 3DConvs.
+The CVAE is composed by an **encoder network** (upper part) followed by a **variational layer** (*mu* and *sigma*) and a **decoder network** (bottom part).
+The encoder performs downsampling operations on input cubes and the decoder upsamples them in order to regain the original shape.
+The variational layer attempts to learn the distribution of the dataset, this one can later be used for generation.
+The CVAE is trained with two loss functions: **Mean Squared Error (MSE)** for reconstructions and **Kullback-Leibler Divergence (KLB)** for regularization of the latent space (which is modeled by the variational layer).

-Given the 3DConvs, the number of learning parameters increases exponentially in contrast to the 2DConvs, due to this reason, the training is considerably slower.

 ![plot](./images/model_architecture/CVAE_2D.png)